Sonny & Cher dolls: The dolls

 Before becoming available to the general public, a preview of Sonny & Cher dolls was shown in the Mego catalog of the 1976.
 The dolls had different features from the final versions: Sonny's face was serious, and the arms of Cher were bent at right angles.
 The final version of the Sonny doll version was given a smile and the arms of Cher were put straight.
-Both dolls were formally unveiled at The Mike Douglas Show.
+Both dolls were formally unveiled on The Mike Douglas Show.

 Mego produced three versions of the Cher doll.

 The first, packaged in an orange box, had extra-long hair and wore a coral-colored gown with a flared bottom.

-The second doll, Growing Hair Cher, came in a purple box and featured a "Key" that kids could use to change the length of Cher's hair.
+The second doll, Growing Hair Cher, came in a hot pink box and featured a "Key" that kids could use to change the length of Cher's hair.
 This doll wore a black and silver dress and black open-toed shoes.
 Growing Hair Cher's dress had a number of subtle style variations, and the doll itself was packaged in two different types of boxes.

 The third Cher, available in 1978, was more cheaply made, with a hollow plastic body without jointed hands.
 It was sold wearing a one piece swimsuit in yellow, blue or red.
-This doll was packaged in a narrower orange box featuring what is commonly referred to as the Cher gypsy picture.
+This doll was packaged in a narrower red box featuring what is commonly referred to as the Cher gypsy picture.

 Following the discontinuation of the Mego line, remaining Mego Celebrity Doll heads (Cher & Farrah) were sold to O.K.
 Toys of Pawtuckett Rhode Island where they were placed on even cheaper blow-molded bodies.
 These were packaged in plastic bags, using the old Mego logos and are commonly referred to by collectors as "Baggie Cher & Baggie Farrah."

-The Sonny doll (produced only in 1976 and only by MEGO) came with a twelve-piece wardrobe, including a sparkling silver lamé jumpsuit.
-Cher came with rooted eyelashes and in thirty-two different costumes designed by Bob Mackie.
+The Sonny doll (produced only in 1976 and only by MEGO) came with a six-piece wardrobe.
+Cher came with rooted eyelashes and there were originally thirty-two different costumes designed by Bob Mackie.
 Mego released outfits in five different formats: Purple Box Designer Collection, Green Box Designer Collection, Boutique Collection (1977), Blue Carded fashions and Wards Exclusive Outfit Gift Sets.